- By InspectorDon

 – a technically exhaustive inspection of your home.
 The inspector is going to pull out a magnifying glass and look over every single square inch of your home.

-– an inspection to determine if environmental issue exists.
+– an inspection to determine if an environmental issue exists.
 Most home inspectors will tell you that their inspection isn’t going to address Indoor Air Quality, Mold, Asbestos, Lead and other environmental issues.
 Some inspection companies (such as 1A Home Inspections) may offer tests for some environmental issues such as Mold and Radon, but they are an ancillary inspection.
+Mold inspections are an extra fee.
 They must be asked for and additional fees will be incurred.
 But no home inspection company I know includes these types of inspections with a general home inspection.

 – insurance policy, guarantee or warranty.
 Look, we have no way of knowing when something will break.
 We don’t have those types of Magic 8 balls!
 Just because the furnace worked fine during the inspection, doesn’t mean it will be working 8 months from now when it’s 10 degrees outside!

 What Things Will A Home Inspector Be Looking For During a Home Inspection?

 Here’s a home inspection checklist of some things we’ll be looking for.
 Note, this is just a short list.
 Every home inspector is different, but here in Oklahoma, we have a Standards of Practice from the state to follow.
 It is the MINIMUM guideline.
 Here are a few things to note about your home inspection.